top of page

 Essential Applications

 As essential workers, teachers know we must all carry on the daily battle of trying to help kids learn.
-Teaching during the pandemic was challenging and forced us to tap into our creative mind and forced us all to adapt our traditional teaching styles to the new online environment.
-We learned how to use new technologies like Zoom, Google Meet, and MS teams.
+Teaching during the pandemic was challenging and forced us to tap into our creative minds and forced us all to adapt our traditional teaching styles to the new online environment.
+We learned how to use new technologies like Zoom, Google Meet, and MS Teams.
 We had to find ways to have students create and submit work that they could do with marginal wifi on many times inferior devices.
-Some who had to do all their work on their phone, because that was the best option they had.
+Some had to do all their work on their phone because that was the best option they had.
 Can you imagine typing an essay on your phone?
 Adaptation occurred for us teachers and also required students to adapt.
 Some continued to excel, fighting through the difficulties of the pandemic, while others were casualties of the process, succumbing to the loneliness, depression, and social-emotional drain that robbed them of some of the most important times of their young lives.

 TRELLO

-78 views0 comments
+174 views0 comments

 Recent Posts